Matt-Law12/cpap_shore/README.md

 ## Project Overview
-The Cat Point Living Shoreline project is a Deepwater Horizon Phase III early restoration project.
-As a result of the 2010 Deepwater Horizon oil spill and associated response activities, benthic secondary productivity and salt marsh habitats along Florida’s Panhandle suffered adverse impacts.
-This project seeks to foster reef and salt marsh habitat development, which will help compensate the public for spill-related injuries and losses to benthic secondary productivity and salt marsh habitat.
+The Cat Point Living Shoreline Project is part of the Deepwater Horizon Phase III Early Restoration initiative.
+Following the 2010 Deepwater Horizon oil spill and the associated response efforts, benthic secondary productivity and salt marsh habitats along Florida’s Panhandle experienced significant damage.
+This project aims to restore and enhance reef and salt marsh habitats to help compensate the public for ecological injuries and losses resulting from the spill.

-A living shoreline is
+A living shoreline is a natural and sustainable approach to shoreline stabilization that uses native vegetation, oyster reefs, and other natural materials to reduce erosion, improve water quality, and support fish and wildlife habitat.

 ## Restoration Work